 About the opportunity

-You will work alongside parents and carers to provide support using family support techniques which have been proven to work, visiting families in their home to deliver agreed support to improve family relationships and prevent breakdown.
+Volunteers will work alongside parents and carers to provide support, using family support techniques as outlined in training, visiting families in their home to deliver agreed support to improve family relationships and prevent breakdown.

-- Attend an introduction meeting with the family and the Volunteer Coordinator or other professional working with the family.
+- attend an introduction meeting with the family and the families allocated Children’s Services worker

-- Discuss and agree information sharing with the parent/carer.
+- discuss and agree information sharing with the parent/carers.

 - communicate and ensure people, with varied levels of ability, understand information